 Best Ski Gloves For Touring

-Made for icy environments, the Outdoor Research Alti Gloves are the best for touring.
-They fit ergonomically thanks to 3D fit technology.
-There is Primaloft insulation in both the shell and liner for warmth even in damp weather.
+Made for icy environments, the Outdoor Research Extravert Gloves are the best for touring.
+They fit ergonomically thanks to the pre-curved construction and soft leather palm.
+The wool blend lining keeps your hands warm even in damp weather.

 - Provide great heat retention